yzhou024/bt5153_project11/README.md

 **Stage 4: Final Model & Prediction**

-Regression-based random forest showed the best performance, with a mean absolute error of xx ..
+Regression-based random forest showed the best performance, with a mean absolute error of 1.35 and MAPE 14.40%.
+Final prediction has been used by Random Forest.

+Code file:

+	code11_RandomForest.ipynb